 Every student is accountable for their own self-created environment.
 They eat when they like, use the restroom when they like, learn, and educate themselves through their own experiences.
 The teachers, rather than teach are there to observe the child’s needs and interests.
 Through observation, teachers also continuously build an educational ladder that links to each child’s development and curiosities.

 Should you choose an international school?

 Both local and international school systems in Luxembourg offer excellent facilities and educational opportunities for students.

 International schools offer a multicultural learning environment alongside students from all over the world.
-If your child has already started their education in your home country they may be able to continue with the same curriculum at an international school, or study an international curriculum – such as the International Baccalaureate – that will be recognised all over the world.
+If your child has already started their education in your home country they may be able to continue with the same curriculum at an international school, or study an international curriculum – such as the International Baccalaureate – that will be recognized all over the world.
 This is generally a more important consideration for older children who have already started difficult classes, or for families that relocate often.

-International education in Luxembourg: Exams and diplomas offered
+International education in Luxembourg: exams and diplomas offered